 But in others, genetic and environmental factors disrupt those mechanisms, making the person vulnerable to compulsive reward-seeking.
 If something feels good – a drink, a drug, gambling, or playing a video game – they perform that action again and again.
 This is why some people must constantly drink to the point of drunkenness.

 Eventually, however, the reward pathways eventually become fatigued due to the artificial and constant overstimulation.
-At first, there is a diminished response to stimulus.
-A “tolerant” drinker needs more alcohol in order to feel pleasantly intoxicated, while a gamer might need to play longer and achieve more in-game progress to feel temporary satisfied.
+At first, there is a diminished response to a stimulus.
+A “tolerant” drinker needs more alcohol in order to feel pleasantly intoxicated, while a gamer might need to play longer and achieve more in-game progress to feel temporarily satisfied.